goopscoop/ga-react-tutorial/Notes/4-addingFunctionality.md

   };
 ```

-4. Now we need to pass that value through props.
+Now we need to pass that value through props.
 Find the `<Input/>` and add a new prop called value.
 Can you remember how to access a value from state?
 Pass it in.
 Look to the `listItems` prop on the `List` component for a hint.

+## 4. Destructuring

-5. In `Inpun.js` we now have access to the value prop, but we're going to be handling props in a slightly different way this time around.
+In `Input.js` we now have access to the value prop, but we're going to be handling props in a slightly different way this time around.
 In this case we'll be adding a new ES6 feature called "destructuring" to make dealing with props just a little nicer.

 Instead of adding the `props` argument to the `Input` component, we're going to add this `({ value })`.
 What this does is take the `props` argument, and breaks it down into variables we can have access to based on the key value pairs within the props object.